 We also dropped the Complete Book of Math that is included in 1st Grade (in second grade you pick your own math program) because it was not working for us.
 I found parts of it to be a little too unstructured and I seemed to not know when the lesson was over and if we had done “enough.”

 If I could go back and do it again, I think I would have pushed the math facts much more gently.
 I wanted her to memorize faster and stop using her fingers or other manipulatives.
 All rookie mistakes.
 I think my middle daughter will benefit from my learning curve with oldest.

-You might be having anxiety flairs every time you even flip your laptop open and start surfing the bajillions of curriculum options out there.
+You might be having anxiety flares every time you even flip your laptop open and start surfing the bajillions of curriculum options out there.
 My intent in sharing this review with you is not to add to that anxiety, but to give you information about what is working for me.
-If a friend had not shared MFW with me, I might never have heard of it or tried it!
+If a friend had not shared My Father’s World with me, I might never have heard of it or tried it!

 My experience is honest and it is real.
-My Father’s World is not a perfect curriculum, but it works the best overall for us.
-The pros dramatically outweigh the cons.
+My Father’s World is not a perfect curriculum (there is no such thing!), but it is solid.

 Consider joining The Simple Homeschooler community for updates on new blog posts, tips, encouragement, laughs, and awesome homeschool freebies!
 Just click here!